StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/export-data-observables.md

 # How to Export Data from Observables

-This topic provides step-by-step instructions for exporting data from [observables](about-observables.md) in an case or alert in TheHive.
+This topic provides step-by-step instructions for exporting data from [observables](about-observables.md) in a case or alert in TheHive.

 ## Copy data from an observable